The Second Impression: 8 Ways a Second Visit Can Be More Rewarding Than the First

 1. Your first impression is already made.

 Familiarity can breed contempt, but it can also evoke nostalgia.
 You have already formed an opinion about the place and are returning because of it or in spite of it.
-There is no bedding-in period or first impression to be formed, so you can enjoy the things that had a lasting impression on you the first time around and explore the other things you missed out on.
+There is no bedding-in period or first impression to be formed: you can relive the things that had a lasting impression on you the first time around, avoid the things that you didn't particularly enjoy, and then you are left to explore all the other things you missed out on.

 If there has been some time between your visits, there is nothing quite like exploring somewhere that you know you have been before, but that you don't know intimately.
 Retracing your steps and piecing the puzzle together is enjoyable in and of itself.
 Returning to a place that you hold fond memories of can be equally as rewarding as the first visit.
 It's just another opportunity to build on your memories.

 2. Nothing will be the same.